m4tuzalix/Bank-with-MYSQL-db/README.md

-# Bank-with-MYSQL-db - IN PROGRESS
+# Bank-with-MYSQL-db and shop system - IN PROGRESS

-# Test version with 70% things working.
-Will be updating frequently
-Refreshed bank project with sqlite3 database instead of txt.
-Optymalized code with little improvments.
-It is the part of BIGER  shoop and web-shop project which I will release soon :)
+- Previous project with improved code, implemented databse in sqlite3
+- Shooping system with guies for admin and customer.
+To add new items to the shop db admin is required.
+- Customers can buy things from shop, search phrases..
+All transactions are stored in orders.

+System still in built, this is just a small introduction.